Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Electronic conductance through a cavity

 The classical conductance of a ballistic system can be derived using a semiclassical approach \cite{jalabert_prl90,baranger1991}, yielding a weighted average over the contribution associated with transmitted classical trajectories with different initial conditions in the injection lead.
 In our case, we take the positions $x \in \left[-W/2, +W/2\right]$ and $y=0$ at the interface between electrode 1 and the cavity, and initial angles $\phi \in \left[-\pi/2,+\pi/2\right]$ with the $y$ axis (see Fig.~\ref{fig:sketch}), to get

 where $e$ is the elementary charge, $m$ the (effective) electron mass, $v_\mathrm{F}$ the Fermi velocity, and $h$ is Planck's constant.
 In the expression above, $f(x,\phi)=1$ $(0)$ for transmitted (reflected) trajectories as a function of the initial conditions $(x,\phi)$.
 When a trajectory enters an electrode it is assumed that it ends there and does not come back into the cavity, i.e., a trajectory that ends in regions 2 or 3 of Fig.~\ref{fig:sketch} is counted as transmitted when it reaches one of the two electrodes, and as reflected when it returns to the injection electrode 1.
+Such a conductance evaluation based on classical trajectories does not reproduce quantum effects like, for instance, ballistic conductance fluctuations.
+However, as shown in Ref.\ \cite{poltl16} for similar parameters as those used in this work, a finite temperature, of the order of the one present in the experiment of Ref.\ \cite{carolin_cavity}, leads to a smoothing of the fluctuations, and the resulting finite temperature quantum conductance is well described by the classical conductance \eqref{eq:conductance-classical}.

 The conductance $G$ obtained using a numerical implementation \cite{poltl16} of Eq.\ \eqref{eq:conductance-classical} for the same disorder realization as in Sec.~\ref{sec:branches}, and with a hard-wall mirror cavity, is about $G \simeq 2.6 \times 2e^2/h$, thus not far from the transmission $T=3$ of a QPC on the third conductance plateau.
 Such a value indicates that in spite of the perfect reflection of the mirror, most of the electrons injected into the cavity from the QPC are not directed back into the QPC.
-This phenomenon illustrates the crucial role that might have the small-angle scattering due to weak and smooth disorder \cite{stein18a}.
+This phenomenon illustrates the crucial role that has the small-angle scattering due to weak and smooth disorder \cite{stein18a}.